Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 * If you remove the spoke portal, Qumulo Core also deletes its root directory, reclaims the capacity consumed by cached data, and the hub portal enters the `Ended` state.

-* If you remove the hub portal, all data transfer to the spoke portal stops immediately and the spoke portal enters the `Ended` state (however, its cached data is present but inaccessible).
+* If you remove the hub portal, all data transfer to the spoke portal stops immediately and the spoke portal enters the `Ended` state.

+* When you remove a portal relationship, any files or directories on the hub portal that were inaccessible, due to _both_ connectivity loss and outstanding spoke portal modifications, become accessible.

 ## Example Cloud Data Fabric Scenarios